 “It's [the hijab] has been forced on us for so many years that we don't know who’s wearing it because of their choice or because they are forced to.”

-Looking to the future, they said they were "trying to be hopeful."
+Looking to the future, the activist said they were "trying to be hopeful."

 "By killing Mahsa they opened the gates of anger.”